top of page

 You can't get rid of your high sensitivity, regardless of how hard you try to "not think as much".
 I know this from not only science and psychological studies, but from my own personal journey as a highly sensitive person.

 Telling someone to be less sensitive is similar to telling someone that they should have been born with brown eyes instead of green eyes.
 Being a highly sensitive person (HSP) is not a choice, nor is it a character flaw.
 It is not a disorder, nor is it a psychiatric diagnosis.
-However, being a HSP can leave some people feeling more vulnerable and susceptible to depression, anxiety, and other mental health issues.
+However, being an HSP can leave some people feeling more vulnerable and susceptible to depression, anxiety, and other mental health issues.

 The Roots of High Sensitivity

-If you are a HSP who was raised in an atmosphere that was attuned, stable, and supportive, you can feel things intensely and still feel safe.
+If you are an HSP who was raised in an atmosphere that was attuned, stable, and supportive, you can feel things intensely and still feel safe.
 Your sensitivity becomes a strength that is easier to live with, and you develop the ability to self regulate and don't become as easily overwhelmed.

 Misconceptions about HSP